ACCORDSD2VDEV/VDW/VDW3_1/For Site Deployment/0_ReadMe.txt

 	SSMS data import wizard.

 Step 4 - 4_Foreign_Keys.sql
-	Script file that will add the foreign keys to your VDW Tables.
+	This Script file that will add the foreign keys to your VDW Tables.
+	*Before running step 4, it's recommended you review your ETL Process.
+Once the keys are created you may run into a "Chicken and the Egg" situaion loading data.
+The Toggle Keys.txt file has some commands to help turn off keys for ETL loading once the keys are added to the database but proactivly reviwing your ETL before adding foreign keys should help cut down on the amount of bugs and issues you may run into.

 Step 5 - 5_Index_Creation.sql
 	Script file that will add indexes to your database.
 This will help increase performance for queries.